 With some of our tools we might simply have reached a certain point that will trigger a review e.g. you’ve reached the top of the subscriber limit with your email provider and are about to be bumped to the next price level.

 A continuing frustration with the level of functionality that a tool has may be a trigger for a review as you’re having to spend time creating work arounds.

 For every other tool I’d recommend reviewing them once a year to see that they still meet your needs.
 This might be a quick “Yes they do” or a recognition that the frustration you’ve been feeling with a particular tool needs to be addressed.

 It’s tempting to put off reviewing a tool because it might mean that you’re going to need to switch to a new tool, and that will take up time that you don’t feel that you have.
 That’s when you know it’s time to step up as the manager of your business and take control of the situation.
 The alternative is to continue with a frustrating tool and THAT is no fun at all.

-If the thought of deciding which tools and systems to have in your business is causing your eyes to water then book in for a Systems Strategy Session with me.
-We’ll do an in depth review of the system you have in place and the improvements you’d like.
-I’ll then suggest the tools that will work with you and streamline your business.
-You’ll end that call knowing which systems and tools are your priorities.
+If the thought of deciding which tools and systems to have in your business is causing your eyes to water then book in for a virtual coffee with me.
+We’ll talk over the support that you need to get your business organised.